-The three Independent Non-executive Directors are persons of high caliber, with academic and professional qualifications in the fields of accounting, finance and asset management.
+The three Independent Non-executive Directors are persons of high caliber, with academic and professional qualifications in the fields of legal, accounting and finance.
 With their experience gained from various sectors, they provide strong support towards the effective discharge of the duties and responsibilities of the Board.